 Put simply, this duty is a tax paid to the Queensland Government when you purchase residential property.

 Unlike other parts of Australia, the amount of stamp duty you pay in Queensland depends on whether you are buying property as an owner/occupier or investor.

 Then again, if you are a first home buyer, you may not have to pay any stamp duty at all!

 In Queensland, stamp duty (or transfer duty as it’s sometimes known) is charged on all transfers of residential land and must be paid when you buy property.

-Understanding stamp duty can be a bit confusing, but that’s what our expert local conveyancers are here for.
+Understanding this duty can be a bit confusing, but that’s why we’re here.

 No question is too big or too small – we’re here to help.

 There is no one rule for the amount of stamp duty you will pay when buying property in Queensland.